lalamove/docker-curator/README.md

 # Curator in docker

-This is dockerized version of elasticsearch curator, tool to manage time-based indices.
+This is dockerized version of elasticsearch curator, a tool to manage time-based indices.
+It is a fork of the good work by @bobrik.

 ## Why this image

 This image keeps up to date with curator releases and has tags in the docker registry.
-It is also based on minimal `alpine` image, resulting in a just 38mb image.
+It is also based on minimal `alpine` image and uses the build_exe setup.py target for curator, resulting in a slim 17mb image.

 ## Usage